When you only do one thing, you do it well.

 I stared back as if to say, “I find nothing funny.”

-She trailed off, blushed, pushed bangs of gold away from her brow, revealed eyes of sky blue.
+She trailed off, blushed, pushed bangs of gold away from her brow, and revealed eyes of sky blue.
 Her lips quivered in anticipation of words that would not come.
 Her ample breasts heaved like great swells on the ocean of woman.

 I did not help her finish the thought.
 I prefer to let people develop their own ideas.
 The words then form slowly, with care, like pages coming through a fax machine.